 Shook Magazine

-In 2008, as most music magazines were shutting their doors, a proudly independent new title set out to join the dots between cutting-edge scenes around the world – and quietly established a devoted global following.
+In 2008, as magazines were shutting their doors faster than beer halls during Prohibition, a proudly independent new title set out to join the dots between cutting-edge scenes around the world – and, in the process, established a devoted global following.

 For the loud minority

-SHOOK was a beautifully-designed magazine that conveyed the passion and remarkable insider knowledge of its team.
-Whether offering a primer on Detroit hip-hop, exploring Cape Town’s house scene or getting in touch with the spiritual music of Guadeloupe, SHOOK took a pioneering approach to music journalism, always alert to the power of culture to transform lives.
-Issue to issue, we connected with icons such as soul singer, Chaka Khan, Raewkon from the Wu Tang Clan, reggae legend Max Romeo and “father of Ethio-jazz”, Mulatu Astatke, while shining a light on next-generation talent.
+This beautifully designed magazine conveyed the passion and knowledge of its outernational team.
+Whether introducing Detroit hip-hop, exploring Cape Town’s house scene or getting in touch with the spiritual music of Guadeloupe, SHOOK took a pioneering approach to music journalism, always alert to the power of culture to create community and transform lives.
+Issue to issue, we spoke with icons such as soul singer, Chaka Khan, Raewkon from the Wu Tang Clan, reggae legend Max Romeo and “father of Ethio-jazz”, Mulatu Astatke, while shining a light on next-generation talent.

-Outside of music, there were interviews with director Barry Jenkins, pre-Moonlight, Booker-winning novelist Paul Beatty and street artist Invader among others.
-We travelled to South Africa to uncover the thriving creativity from Soweto to Cape Town.
-We also ran regular events in amazing venues and built up a global family who helped make each issue unique.
+Outside of music, there were interviews with director Barry Jenkins, pre-Moonlight, Booker-winning novelist Paul Beatty and street artist Invader, among others.
+We travelled to South Africa to uncover the thriving creativity from Soweto to Cape Town and we also ran regular events in amazing venues and built up a global family who helped make each issue unique.

 Stocked from Tate Modern to Tower Records Tokyo, Do You Read Me!?
 Berlin and Fat Beats NYC, SHOOK magazine, over its three-year existence, developed a devoted following among those at the forefront of the music industry.